-- Cyprian is keeping Aglaidas at bay by pretending that his magic is ineffectual against Justina’s faith OR he is keeping him at bay while he tries to troubleshoot his actually failed magic.
+- Cyprian is keeping Aglaidas at bay by either pretending that his magic is ineffectual against Justina’s faith OR he is keeping him at bay while he tries to troubleshoot his actually failed magic.

-- Justina finally capitulates to Cyprian’s advances but only under the condition that Cyprian renounce his sorcerous ways and convert to Christianity.
+- Justina finally capitulates to Cyprian’s advances but only under the condition that Cyprian renounces his sorcerous ways and converts to Christianity.

 From here Cyprian is going to have to at least give the impression that he has adopted Justina’s faith.
 So, he goes all in and eventually receives ordination and then becomes bishop.
 Symbolically this has very interesting implications as Cyprian becomes the legend of the Magus who exists with his feet in the Infernal and his head in the Celestial only if there is some aspect of his conversion that is genuine.
 In which case he is a symbol of supreme and transcendent power.
 This legendary image represents man evolved by his own Will to become a Master of both the Powers of Darkness and the Powers of Light.

-The Magister has indeed pierced the veil of the causal world and is actively operating the underlying machinery.
+The Magister is said to have pierced the veil of the causal world and is actively operating the underlying machinery.

 It seems to me that Cyprian and Justina almost certainly carry on a love affair in secret (as Cyprian has now taken a vow of chastity to receive the cloth).

 I believe that Aglaidas returned to his family’s estate where he rallied his family’s support in a campaign against both Cyprian and Justina.
-That eventually he secured the support of the emperor Diocletian, who had Cyprian and Justina arrested and executed.
+Eventually, he secured the support of the emperor Diocletian, who had Cyprian and Justina arrested and executed.

 Did Cyprian convert to Christianity and give up not only his magical power but his exalted position in the Infernal hierarchy?
 I would tend to say no, but modern day Cyprianistas have conveyed explicit information from Cyprian that strongly indicates a Christian magical current as being tightly bound not only to his own work in the world but that of all other saints as well.
 I think it may well be that Cyprian was a man who learned to transcend arbitrary dualities and grab hold of the source of the true power that is beyond such human constructs.

-And yet as I write these words I know that this isn’t entirely accurate either.
+And yet as I write these words I suspect that this isn’t entirely accurate either.

-My experience suggests that cyprian functions as something of an intermediary between Empyrean and Infernal FOrces, however, he retains full initiatory rights and mastery over both.
+My experience suggests that Cyprian functions as something of an intermediary between the Empyrean and Infernal Forces, however, he retains full initiatory rights and mastery over both.
 I believe further that this incredible potency is actually a consequence of standing perfectly in the nexus of these forces, and the tension caused by that juxtaposition.
 Maybe someday I will have better clarity to communicate.

 Delving further into personal speculation: I have toyed with the idea that the manifestation of spirit is largely a function of the observer of the entity.
 In this concept the individual’s ideas about the entity build for it a constrained temporary “container” in which to manifest.